fsr-de/docs/rules_of_procedure.md

 (6) A member of the Student Representative Group who has resigned, remains in office provisionally until the successor is declared as an official member of the Student Representative Group by accepting the post, or the Student Representative Group decides to continue its work with a reduced number of members based on (4) 2.
 The discharge of resigned and succeeding members shall take place at the next ordinary general meeting.

-(7) A succeeding member shall remain in office until the next regular Student Representative Group election.
+(7) The term in office of succeeding members ends at the same time as the term in office of the other members of the Student Representative Group.

 (8) In the event that a member of the Student Representative Group who has held an elected office up until this date resigns, this office must be reassigned during the next meeting.

-## § 10 Changes to the Rules of Procedure
+## § 12 Changes to the Rules of Procedure

 (1) The Student Representative Group may adopt changes to these Rules of Procedure with a two-thirds majority vote by all members.